AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 ![Edit icon](assets/edit.png)

-Tapping or clicking the edit button opens the Content Fragment editor in a new tab, allowing you to edit referenced content as well as text and media content from within the Universal Editor.
+Tapping or clicking the edit button opens the Content Fragment editor in a new tab, allowing you access to the full power of the Content Fragment Editor.

+You can also edit details of the Content Fragment in the [component rail](#edit-content-fragment) as well depending on the needs of your workflow.

 >[!TIP]
 >